LouisYRYJ/Finite-groups/README.md

 - Training a model to learn different group structures
 - Trying to detect different group structures on the same set during training
-- Trying to detect different phase transitions during training for particular subgroups using selected training data
+- Trying to detect different grokkings during training for particular subgroups using synthetic training data